Jayden Gardner: Rasta Vechta

 On August 3, 2024, he signed with Rasta Vechta of the Basketball Bundesliga (BBL).

 New Taipei Kings

 On August 19, 2025, Gardner signed with New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+On March 9, 2026, Gardner was not registered in the 2025–26 TPBL season final rosters.
+On July 8, the New Taipei Kings announced that the contract with Gardner was expired.

+Veltex Shizuoka

+On July 16, 2026, Gardner signed with the Veltex Shizuoka of the B.League.